Police Find Body of 1 of 4 Missing Men in Common Grave

 Finocchiaro had not been seen since July 7 — the same day as the disappearances of 22-year-old Mark Sturgis and 21-year-old Tom Meo.

 The fourth missing man, 19-year-old Jimi Tar Patrick, was last seen Wednesday.
-Patrick attended a Catholic high school for boys with Cosmo DiNardo, 20, whom police have been treating as a person of interest.
+Patrick attended a Catholic high school for boys with Cosmo DiNardo, 20.

+Early Thursday evening, as Cosmo DiNardo’s attorney Paul Lang left the Bucks County Courthouse, he announced his client confessed to “participating” in all four murders of the missing Bucks County men.
+Lang wouldn’t comment on whether other people were involved.

+“In exchange for the confession… he was promised by the district attorney that he would spare his life and not evoke the death penalty” Lang explained.

 Diagnosed with schizophrenia, DiNardo lives with his parents on the 90-acre farm where the grave was found.
 While the investigation has been underway this week, DiNardo has been in and out of police custody, beginning with the refiling Monday of unrelated weapons charge.